joeattardi/picmo/docs/blog/2022-04-11-welcome/index.md

 The plugin system was very limited and was not really being widely used.
 I have some further ideas for plugins, but this will need to wait for a future release.

+### Automatic emoji version detection

+PicMo can automatically determine the supported Emoji version to use based on the emojis supported by the user's operating system.

 ## More to come soon

 It has been a long road to get to this point and I am in the home stretch now, focusing on testing and documentation.
 The documentation is still a work in progress but the latest can be seen [on this site](/docs/getting-started/overview).